opengeospatial/TrainingDML-AI_SWG/Implementations/README.md

 /tdml — TDML-as-a-service: Endpoint implementing generation of training data encodings in a JSON file format based on the OGC Training-DML for AI Standard.
 ![TDML-as-a-service](geolabs-t19-er.png)

+## The First Institute of Photogrammetry & Remote Sensing, MNR Classification Task Implementation

+The First Institute of Photogrammery & Remote Sensing, MNR Uses training data in TrainingDML-AI format and performs training tasks (semantic segmentation and change detection) based on the TrainingDML-AI Standard.

+The main training process can be outlined as follows:

+1. Utilizing the LuojiaSet's API to incorporate the category system of MNR into the library, supporting a multi-level category system.
+2. Leveraging the LuojiaSet's API to parse the datasets comprehensively, encompassing both metadata and raw data parsing.
+3. Utilizing the LuojiaSet's API to transform the datasets into the TrainingDML-AI format.
+4. Uploading the PyTDML installation package.
+5. Developing deep learning code wherein PyTDML reads the training data in the TrainingDML-AI format and undergoes training tasks.